LeoAlexandrov/Cms/README.md

 Here [admin.h-cms.net](https://admin.h-cms.net) is the current control panel demo with guest access.
 Guest users have only read-permissions.

-This [demo.h-cms.net](https://demo.h-cms.net) is the demo site that uses the SDK.
+This [demo.h-cms.net](https://demo.h-cms.net) is the draft demo site that uses the SDK.

 _To be continued..._